Ranger Africa Safaris

 Yellow-eyed Slaty Flycatcher

 Then to the swamp, where the warbler proved difficult to detect.
 We tried the recording but could not elicit a response.
 But the swamp was big, so we worked the edge until we could hear one.
 This is the shiest of a genus of uber-shy warblers that all live in dank vegetation.
 I’d been really lucky to see the Evergreen Forest Warbler, its close relative, earlier in the trip and I was really keen on adding another.
 Luckily, it did a flight display, fluttering up from the reeds and promptly back down, but alighting on a reed for part of a second, just long enough for a view!
 Stunningly, 3 more joined in on a calling frenzy, and we were able to see two displaying right in the open!
-Hence the shot bellow:
+Hence the shot below:

 Grauer’s Rush Warbler